--Any book made after May 1, 2016 is eligible for entry.
+-Any book made up to one year before the competition date is eligible for entry.

 -A brief artist statement will be required with each entry, up to 200 words.

--Please print & fill out the PDF cover sheet after digitally submitting and turn in attached to your work to the Jen Library (SAV) or ACA Library (ATL) by 5pm on May 1, 2017
+-Please print & fill out the PDF cover sheet (after digitally submitting the entry form) and turn in attached to your work to the Jen Library (SAV) or ACA Library (ATL.)

 Restrictions: No food, hazardous material, or books requiring external equipment (i.e. URLs and flash drives)